Parking Information & Regulations

 Possession of a decal does not guarantee a parking space.
 The responsibility of locating a proper space rests with the driver.
 The lack of a parking space, being late for class or work, parking illegally for only a short time, leaving your flashers on, etc. are not valid excuses for parking illegally.
 The absence of a sign prohibiting parking does not mean you may park illegally.

 You must park in a zone that matches your color decal.
 Signs indicating zoning are posted at each parking lot entrance.
 These signs display the color decal allowed in that area.
 Red, Blue, Green, and Mixed Color Zoned parking is enforced during the day from 8 a.m. to 4 p.m.
 Monday through Friday.
-Yellow Decal only parking areas is enforced 24 hours a day, 7 days a week.
+Yellow and Blue Decal only parking areas is enforced 24 hours a day, 7 days a week.

 Parking spaces are marked by solid white lines.
 Your car must be in a space designated by solid white lines to be legally parked.
 If your car crosses a solid white line, either on the side or in the front or rear, you are in violation.
 The diagonal lines adjacent to handicap parking spaces are not legal parking spaces.